 A concentrated pepper spray irritates mucous membranes and other sensitive areas like the mouth and ears.
 The material becomes aerosolized and forms a cloud of burning vapor.
-If it hits the eyes, it can cause temporary blindness.
+If spray hits the eyes, it can cause temporary blindness.
 The stuff wears off in about twenty minutes, leaving a blurry-eyed bear wondering where those thousands of stinging bees came from.

 Bear Deterrent Spray Versus Firearms

 Statistically, bear spray is far more effective than firearms to deter bears.
 Bears can run at speeds up to 30 miles-per-hour (yikes), making firearms difficult at best to use defensively.
 Additionally, it takes 3-4 bullet wounds to kill a bear.

 Spray, on the other hand, is easier to use, attacks more broadly, and is not fatal.
 I’m not about to break into a Disney song here, but when we’re in bear country, we’re in the bears’ home.
 If we can simply deter the bears instead of killing them, we should.